Matthiessen and Hegeler Zinc Company: Hegeler furnace

 They improved upon the Belgian and Silesian furnaces and patented the new Hegleler furnace in 1881.
 It decreased coal usage and increased ore efficiency, eliminated some expensive labor, and created a marketable residual product, sulfuric acid.
 The furnace gave them an advantage over other zinc producers.

 Employee relations

-M&H had an good relationship with their employees well into the 1920s.
+M&H had a good relationship with their employees well into the 1920s.
 The company was noted for its safety records and employee involvement.
-It had low wages and reduced the daily work day to eight hours in 1885, nearly a decade before it became law.
+It had high wages and reduced the daily work day to eight hours in 1885, nearly a decade before it became law.
 It gave loans to employees for the purpose of buying homes and was structured in a way to give its workers a significant voice.
 From the 1880s to 1910s when mines and factories throughout America experienced labor unrest, M&H did not have a single strike.
 After Matthiessen's death in 1918, contact with employees decreased.
 A union formed and the company had its first strike in 1936.